Golgothus/golgothus.github.io/content/posts/AZ-104 - Create a Windows Virtual Machine in Azure.md

 In order for traffic to succeed it must pass through _all_ applied groups.

-The last rule is always a **DenyA All** rule.
+The last rule is always a **Deny All** rule.
 This is default to every NSG for both inbound and outbound traffic with a priority of 65500.
 For traffic to pass through the NSG, _you must have an allow rule_ or it will be blocked by the default final rule.